JamiesWhiteShirt/JamiesWhiteShirt.github.io/_resources/the-client-server-architecture/2-networking.md

 ---
-title: "#2: Logical sides"
+title: "#2: Networking"
 series: "The client-server architecture"
 ---
 The primitive interface between logical sides imposes a certain data flow and certain restrictions.
-This resource explains how logical sides work from the ground up, how they interface with each other, and how to deal with exactly that.
+This resource explains how logical sides interface with each other, and how you have to deal with that.

 NOTE: For brevity, in this resource "client" refers to a logical client and "server" refers to a logical server unless stated otherwise.

-# The lowest common denominator: Networking
+# The universal interface: Networking
-The connection between servers and clients is reduced to this networking interface, the lowest common denominator.
+The connection between servers and clients is reduced to this networking interface, a universal interface.
+It is universal in the sense networking is used for any kind of connection between clients and servers, including single player.

 ## Packets and connections
 When a server and a client connects, they establish a **connection** where they communicate with **packets**.